Eilish McColgan

 Eilish McColgan (born 25 November 1990) is a Scottish middle- and long-distance runner.
 She is the 2022 Commonwealth Games 10,000 metres champion with the Games record, and 5000 metres silver medallist.
 McColgan is a four-time European Championships medallist, winning silver medals for the 5000 m in 2018 and 10,000 m in 2022, bronze in the 5000 m in 2022, and a bronze for the indoor 3000 metres in 2017.
 She is the European record holder for the 10 km road race, and the British record holder for the 5000 m, 10,000 m, 5 km and half marathon.
 She also holds the European best in the 10 miles on the roads.

-McColgan represented Great Britain at the 2012 London, 2016 Rio and 2020 Tokyo Olympics.
+McColgan represented Great Britain at the 2012 London, 2016 Rio, 2020 Tokyo, and 2024 Paris Olympics.
 She represented Scotland at Commonwealth Games in 2014 in Glasgow, in 2018 in Gold Coast in addition to the 2022 Games in Birmingham.
 She is the Scottish record holder in the event she originally specialised in, the 3000 metres steeplechase, from 2013 before injury forced her to move away from steeplechase.
 She holds the Scottish record in 10,000 metres.
 McColgan is a seven-time national champion.

 Early and personal life

 Eilish McColgan was born in Dundee, Scotland to Liz and Peter McColgan, both athletes.
-She is a member of Dundee's Hawkhill Harriers Club and is coached by her mother, former 10,000 metres World Champion and Olympic silver medallist Elizabeth Nuttell known more commonly during her racing career as Liz McColgan.
+She is a member of Dundee's Hawkhill Harriers Club and is coached by her mother, former 10,000 metres World Champion and Olympic silver medallist Elizabeth Nuttall known more commonly during her racing career as Liz McColgan.

 She attended the High School of Dundee and studied mathematics and accountancy at the University of Dundee, graduating in 2013.

-Following her mother's second marriage, McColgan is step-daughter of long-distance runner John Nuttall and step-sister of his son, para-athlete Luke Nuttall.
+Following her mother's second marriage, McColgan is step-daughter of long-distance runner John Nuttall and step-sister of his son, para-athlete Luke Nuttall and daughter, athlete Hannah Nuttall.
 Her partner is former international middle-distance runner for Great Britain and England Michael Rimmer.

-She currently resides in East Didsbury where she can often be spotted training around Manchester.
+In 2019, her home in East Didsbury was the target of a burglary while she was away on training.
+McColgan reported the house was "completely ransacked", with numerous priceless materials stolen in the burglary, with McColgan also criticizing the police response to her report.

+In 2025, McColgan announced her engagement with her partner Michael Rimmer following her London Marathon debut.